 The Switch is proof that state-of-the-art technology isn't the sole key to success in a wider sense, but it’s important to remember that as far as handhelds are concerned, the Switch is at the cutting edge and Nintendo will need to keep it there.
 If these hardware upgrade rumors turn out to be true, Nintendo has plenty of time before it has to do any kind of refresh.

-AR and VR support are unlikely
+AR and VR support

 What about 3D?